aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/deploy_applications.md

 ```

 It will take Argo CD some time to notice the changes in the Git repository and reconcile.
-We can also use the `Refresh` button or the `argocd` CLI to `Sync` an application:
+We can also use the `Refresh` button or the `argocd` CLI to `Sync` the application:

 ```bash timeout=300
 $ argocd app sync apps --prune
 $ argocd app sync ui --prune
 ```

-We've now successfully migrated the all the applications to deploy using Argo CD, and any further changes pushed to the Git repository will be automatically reconciled to our EKS cluster.
+We've now successfully migrated the all the applications to deploy using Argo CD, and any further changes pushed to the Git repository will be automatically reconciled to EKS cluster.

-When Argo CD finish the sync, all our applications will be in `Synced` state
+When Argo CD finish the sync, all our applications will be in `Synced` state.

 ![argocd-ui-apps.png](assets/argocd-ui-apps-synced.png)

-You should also have all the resources related to the UI services deployed.
+You should also have all the resources related to the `ui` application deployed.
 To verify, run the following commands:

 ```bash hook=deploy
 $ kubectl get deployment -n ui ui